DeepRank/deeprank2/README.md

 - Efficient data storage in HDF5 format
 - Support both classification and regression (based on PyTorch and PyTorch Geometric)

-Deeprank-Core documentation can be found here : https://deeprankcore.rtfd.io/.

 ## Table of contents

 - [Deeprank-Core](#deeprank-core)